Journey of a Gemini

 Journey of a Gemini is the fourth studio album by American singer Donell Jones.
-It was released by LaFace Records on June 20, 2006 in the United States.
+It was released by LaFace Records and Jive Records on June 20, 2006 in the United States.
 Pushed back numerous times due to record label complications of the Sony–BMG merger, the album was released to critical acclaim and became Jones' highest charting album on the Billboard Top R&B/Hip-Hop Albums chart where it topped at number one, while entering the top 20 on the Billboard 200 chart.
 The album was originally scheduled to be released December 20, 2005 under the title Where I Wanna Be: The Last Chapter, the sequel to his studio album Where I Wanna Be (1999), but was finally released in the summer of the following year.